 The Lakewood Travel Baseball program offers more focused player development for players in a more competitive setting.
 Fundamentals are taught by experienced coaches and begin indoors in Lakewood facilities.
 Travel teams are formed from tryouts of players that have age appropriate skills, interest and passion for the game.
 Around 20-28 games are played between regular season and tournaments.

-Tryouts for the Travel Baseball teams for the 2023 season will be held on in early August 2022.
+Tryouts for the Travel Baseball teams occur in August for the following spring/summer season.

 Players only need to attend one of the Tryouts in August for the upcoming year.
 If you are not able to attend one of those tryouts, you must contact the Director of Coaching (email@example.com) and schedule a date prior to August 31.